David Yip: Career

 Yip began his career in theatre.
 He first appeared on television in an episode of the ITV game show Whodunnit? and the BBC television film Savages in 1975, and an episode of the BBC sitcom It Ain't Half Hot Mum in 1978.
 In 1979, Yip played Frank Chen in the science fiction series Quatermass, also on ITV, and had a small part in the Doctor Who story "Destiny of the Daleks".

 From 1981 to 1982, Yip starred as the titular detective John Ho in the BBC police procedural The Chinese Detective, making him the first East Asian lead on British television.
 In a 2022 retrospective of 100 BBC gamechangers, the British Film Institute called Yip's performance "pensive and affecting".
-After watching him the series, director Steven Spielberg cast Yip in the opening scene of Indiana Jones and the Temple of Doom as the Jones' past companion Wu Han, marking Yip's feature film debut.
+After watching him in the series, director Steven Spielberg cast Yip in the opening scene of Indiana Jones and the Temple of Doom as the Jones' past companion Wu Han, marking Yip's feature film debut.
 This was followed by a supporting role as CIA liaison agent Chuck Lee in the 1985 James Bond film A View to a Kill and a lead role as Mike Wong in the 1986 mystery comedy film Ping Pong.

 Yip played Michael Choì in the Channel 4 soap opera Brookside from 1989 to 1990.
 In 1990, he appeared as a contestant on Cluedo, facing off against comedian Tony Slattery.
 He starred in the 1993 BBC sitcom Every Silver Lining and appeared in the television adaptation of Wilde Justice.
 This was followed by small roles in the films Goodbye Hong Kong (1994), Hamlet (1996), Fast Food (1998), and Entrapment (1999).
 He played Assad in the two-parter Arabian Nights, Merv in the film My Kingdom (2001), and Dr Pang in the CBBC series Oscar Charlie.

 Yip starred alongside Chipo Chung and Gemma Chan in a production of Turandot.
 Yip wrote a play entitled Gold Mountain, based on his father's life.
 It was intended for the Liverpool Capital of Culture 2008 event, but was delayed due to writing problems.
 It premiered on 6 October 2010, at the Unity Theatre, Liverpool, and was performed again in 2012.

 Also in 2010, Yip played Ding-Xiang in the CBBC series Spirit Warriors.
 In 2013, Yip joined the cast of feature film All That Remains which was released on 5 May 2016.
 He reunited with Gemma Chan from Turandot in the play Yellow Face at the Park Theatre and then National Theatre.

 From 2017 to 2018, Yip returned to the National Theatre for The Great Wave, led the play Eastern Star at the Tara Theatre, and played Hong Mankyo in the Sky Atlantic psychological thriller Fortitude.
 He also had a voice role on the ABC Kids animated series Luo Bao Bei.
 He starred in the 2020 thriller film Break.